 On the other hand, learning on your own is synonymous with autonomy and independence.
 The student is in control of his pace and work.
-The risk is going in circles and amassing frustrations.
+But, the risk is going in circles and amassing frustrations.

 In either case, each student would be able to find educational support to accompany the training:

 - Written materials (books and magazines)